 What oil should we use inside an air fryer?

-As stated above, there are three main factors that you should consider when choosing an oil to use inside your air fryer.
+As stated above, there are three main factors that you should consider when choosing a cooking oil to use inside your air fryer or in your air fryer recipes!
 The first is the smoke point.
-You want a high smoke point in order to prevent this oil smoking.
+You want a high smoke point in order to prevent this oil smoking when exposed to the high temperature of the air fryer.
 In addition, you want to find an oil that is healthy and has a good taste.
 Finally, stick to pure oils.
 The first point is a practical one that I can talk about in this article.
 The second and third are more a matter of personal taste and choice.

 When talking about high smoke point oils, you should be aware that refining an oil actually increases the smoke point (in some cases quite drastically).
 This is because the refining process is taking out some elements of the oil that can lead to smoking.